DSingh14/LIRI-node-app/README.md

 ```
 node liri.js concert-this <artist/band name here>
 ```
-* this would output the following information to the terminal:
+* this would output the following information to the terminal
-	1.Name of the venue
+	1. Name of the venue
 	2. Venue location
 	3. Date of the Event (use moment to format this as "MM/DD/YYYY")